 Cam-Slider Combination Bearing

-• Contact Type: Ball (point contact) — low friction, low heat
+- Contact Type: Ball (point contact), offering low friction and low heat

-• Ball Size: Enlarged rolling elements — significantly higher load capacity
+- Ball Size: Enlarged rolling elements, providing significantly higher load capacity

 Addressing Problems